 Dust Palliative Basics

 There are different kinds of dust palliatives that are designed for different use cases.
-This is a huge business as “fugitive dust” needs to be controlled at various construction and industrial sites across the country to keep workers safe.
-When a dust cloud is created and there aren’t dust palliatives around, those potentially damaging fumes circulate into the air and can cause health issues.
+This is a huge business as “fugitive dust” needs to be controlled at various industrial and construction sites across the country to keep workers safe.
+According to the U.S. Environmental Protection Agency (EPA), when a dust cloud is created and there aren't dust palliatives around, those potentially damaging fumes circulate into the air and can cause health issues.

 The most commonly utilized dust palliatives include lignin sulfonate and magnesium chloride.
 Lignins act like glue in dust control and surface stabilization and it's derived from the lignin that naturally binds cellulose fibers together to give firmness to plants and trees.
 Magnesium chloride is a naturally biodegradable salt that helps to control dust on a variety of road types.